ricardoaponte/sensiblejs/README.md

     <button s-if="name.length > 0">Create record</button>
 </form>
 ```
-In the example above we added a button, and it has the `v-if` directive with the expression
+In the example above we added the v-if directive with the expression
 `name.length > 0` meaning that the button will be visible if the length of the variable name
 is larger than zero.